The Home Cleaning Routine

 Use a disinctant cleaner next Friday, spraying on countertops, in toilets, and in the tub or shower.
 Then go read the mail or relax; return to flush the toilet and wipe clean the countertops and tub or shower.

 Dust this week, vacuum the next.
-This simple routine means no juggling of cloths and paper towels, switching of spray bottles, or putting away of dust rags as you pull out the vacuum.
+This simple routine means no juggling cloths and paper towels, switching spray bottles, or putting away dust rags as you pull out the vacuum.
 You focus on just one thing at a time.

-If you've got better things to do this week - or can't summon the energy for housework - it's OK to take a break from your cleaning routine.
+If you have better things to do this week or can't summon the energy for housework, it's OK to take a break from your cleaning routine.

-Going two weeks between disinfecting and dusting won't cause any irreparable harm, and taking a rest may do you good.
+Going two weeks between disinfecting and dusting won't cause any irreparable harm, and taking a rest may be beneficial.

 You Might Like These: